core-wg/transport-indication/draft-ietf-core-transport-indication.md

 These pairs represent the very items also produced by {{processing-scheme-authority}}.
 In the current version, they can *not* express multiple entries with different structures.
-They can express different entries, but any repeated items (eg. different ALPNs and IP addresses) only produce their product
+They can express different entries, but any repeated items (e.g. different ALPNs and IP addresses) only produce their product
 (i.e., no "TCP on this or that address, TLS on another").